zyrif/Project-JobBoard/README.md

 A job portal application written in C# using WPF.

-As our first OOP project, we kind of got carried away and tried to use many techniques and technologies that we were unfamiliar with, while having a very short timeframe.
+As our first OOP project, we kind of got carried away and tried to use many techniques and technologies that we were unfamiliar with, within a very short timeframe.
 As a result, the code is a giant mess that we wouldn't deploy in a production environment without some serious refactoring, but it was also a great learning experience, one that taught us things that goes beyond just the C# language.